RadeonOpenCompute/ROCm_Documentation/index.rst

 AMD ROCm is the first open-source software development platform for HPC/Hyperscale-class GPU computing.
 AMD ROCm brings the UNIX philosophy of choice, minimalism and modular software development to GPU computing.

+Since the ROCm ecosystem is comprised of open technologies: frameworks (Tensorflow / PyTorch), libraries (MIOpen / Blas / RCCL), programming model (HIP), inter-connect (OCD) and up streamed Linux® Kernel support – the platform is continually optimized for performance and extensibility.
+Tools, guidance and insights are shared freely across the ROCm GitHub community and forums.

 .. image:: ROCmComp.png
     :align: center